tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'ContextualizedEnhacement in the original framework.
-Describes an instance of the enhancement concept in terms of the associated information elements from some controlled vocabulary (fields actedUpon or consulted), and a resource type of SingleRecord or MultiRecord.
+Describes an instance of the enhancement concept in the context of the associated information elements from some controlled vocabulary (fields ActedUpon or Consulted), and a ResourceType of SingleRecord or MultiRecord.

 Describes a proposal for enhancement of original data, which if accepted, would improve the quality of the data for some use.
 For example: Recommends valid value for taxon name in a single record.

-Amendments may describe proposed changes to data values, or to processes for the production and manipulation of data, for example an Amendment on a SingleRecord may provide criteria for proposing that latitude and longitude are transposed in that record, or a similar Amendment on a MultiRecord may provide critera for proposing that all latitudes and longitudes from some data source have been transposed, and the mapping of data values to transport terms should be changed.
+Amendments may describe proposed changes to data values, or proposed changes to processes for the production and manipulation of data, for example an Amendment on a SingleRecord may provide criteria for proposing that latitude and longitude are transposed in that record, or a similar Amendment on a MultiRecord may provide critera for proposing that all latitudes and longitudes from some data source have been transposed, and the mapping of data values to transport terms should be changed.

 An Amendment is the data quality needs concept that paralells an AmendmentMethod at the solutions level, and an AmmendmentAssertion at the report level.

-A = { a | a = < ie, e, rt >, ie ∈ IE, e ∈ E ⋀ rt ∈ RT }'
+AM = { am | am = < ie, e, rt >, ie ∈ IE, e ∈ E ⋀ rt ∈ RT }'

 ********************